-Sandra Smith is the Interim Director of the Institute for Research on Labor and Employment (IRLE) and professor of sociology at the University of California, Berkeley.
+Sandra Smith is a professor of sociology at the University of California, Berkeley.

 Professor Smith has recently expanded her research to include criminal justice issues, with special attention to the front-end of criminal case processing, a direct result of her membership in the Executive Session on Community Corrections at Harvard's Kennedy School and her membership on the National Research Advisory Board on Misdemeanor Justice.
-She is currently working on a large, four-city qualitative study of the front end of criminal case processing, with a focus on how pretrial detention and diversion affect justice-involved individuals' future involvement with crime.
+With a generous grant from the Laura and John Arnold Foundation, Smith is currently working on a large, four-city qualitative study of the front end of criminal case processing, with a focus on how pretrial detention and diversion effect justice-involved individuals' future involvement with crime.

 Areas of Expertise: urban poverty and joblessness, workplace discrimination, racial inequality, and criminal justice.